Home School Basics

 Provide one time, written notification of your intentions to home school to Linn Benton Lincoln Education Service District.

 - If a student is being home schooled, then parents must notify LBL ESD of their intention to home school.
 Home school is education provided in the home by the parent or guardian.
 Home school parents have the full responsibility for their student’s education, including all curriculum choices and record keeping.
 Each family may use whatever methods and curriculum they choose, but they must find and purchase their materials on their own.
 Students enrolled in an online public charter school, or physically attending a local private school do not need to enroll as home school students.
-For more information please see Oregon Learning Options or call our office.

 - Your notification must be submitted within 10 days of withdrawing your child from public or private school.
 If your child has never attended school, you must notify us of your intentions to home school once the child is six years old.
 We will send you an acknowledgment letter to confirm your student’s home school enrollment and let you know when test results will be due.